Who Can Borrow

 For student, faculty, and staff, your DalCard is your library card.
 Use it to sign out books, films, reserve materials, and more.
-Your DalCard is also your printing and photocopying card.
+Your DalCard is also your printing card.

 Community Borrowers & Alumni